PayU/api-contract-validator/README.md

 - axios
 - more to come

-*\* When using request-promise `resolveWithFullResponse:true` must be added to the options, in order to properly extract the request details*
+*\* When using request-promise `resolveWithFullResponse:true` must be added to the request options, in order to properly extract the request details*

 ## Supported assertion libraries
 - chai.js